So you’ve been trying to eat well and find healthier options.

 But let’s face it – you’re tired of cutting veggies and toiling away over the stove.

-You want to go out and enjoy a tasty meal that somebody else cooks for you!
+You want to go out and enjoy healthier options that somebody else cooks for you!

 And there’s nothing wrong with that…